preyx/sd-civitai-browser-plus/README.md

 #### 🔧 List of bugfixes and changes taken from Issues:

-- Fixed the "Save Images" button – now it correctly saves model images [Issues #374](https://github.com/BlafKing/sd-civitai-browser-plus/issues/374)
-- Added an option to specify the number of model images to download (default: 16) [Issues #319](https://github.com/BlafKing/sd-civitai-browser-plus/issues/319)
-  _The number of images to save can be configured in settings - `Downloads`_
 - Fixed the display logic for the "Select All" button – now it only appears when there are models to select :3
+- Complete removal of HyperNetwork support - should fix problems with launching in [Forge-Classic](https://github.com/Haoming02/sd-webui-forge-classic) ([Issue #390](https://github.com/BlafKing/sd-civitai-browser-plus/issues/390))
+- Added a clarifying message about Early Access to avoid confusion~ [Issue #383](https://github.com/BlafKing/sd-civitai-browser-plus/issues/383)
+- Fixed the "Save Images" button – now it correctly saves model images [Issue #374](https://github.com/BlafKing/sd-civitai-browser-plus/issues/374)
+- Models are now saved using their original file names, without any extra or random IDs.
+[Issue #361](https://github.com/BlafKing/sd-civitai-browser-plus/issues/361)
 - Fixed some issues with `sub_folder`.
-[Issues #356](https://github.com/BlafKing/sd-civitai-browser-plus/issues/356)
+[Issue #356](https://github.com/BlafKing/sd-civitai-browser-plus/issues/356)
-- Fixed error `cvitai_subfolders.json does not exist` _(It's not a bug, it's a feature...)_ [Issues #349](https://github.com/BlafKing/sd-civitai-browser-plus/issues/349)
+- Fixed error `cvitai_subfolders.json does not exist` _(It's not a bug, it's a feature...)_ [Issue #349](https://github.com/BlafKing/sd-civitai-browser-plus/issues/349)
+- Added an option to specify the number of model images to download (default: 16) [Issue #319](https://github.com/BlafKing/sd-civitai-browser-plus/issues/319)</br>
+  _The number of images to save can be configured in settings - `Downloads`_
 - Added a way to search for a model by its `hash`.
-[Issues #309](https://github.com/BlafKing/sd-civitai-browser-plus/issues/309)
+[Issue #309](https://github.com/BlafKing/sd-civitai-browser-plus/issues/309)
-- Models are now saved using their original file names, without any extra or random IDs.
-[Issues #361](https://github.com/BlafKing/sd-civitai-browser-plus/issues/361)
-- Complete removal of HyperNetwork support - should fix problems with launching in [Forge-Classic](https://github.com/Haoming02/sd-webui-forge-classic) ([Issue #390](https://github.com/BlafKing/sd-civitai-browser-plus/issues/390))
-- Added a clarifying message about Early Access to avoid confusion~ [Issues #383](https://github.com/BlafKing/sd-civitai-browser-plus/issues/383)
 - HTML description cleanup fix taken from [PR #384](https://github.com/BlafKing/sd-civitai-browser-plus/pull/384)</br>
   _(see `clean_description` in [scripts/civitai_file_manage.py](./scripts/civitai_file_manage.py))_